 - innovative data access technology (Elastic node Server) allowing users to easily extract only the needed product information

 ONDA does this by offering free solutions to all users for easily accessing, downloading and processing a wealth of data and information as well as fee-based services that benefit from the performance of our Cloud environment.

 Here you can find more information about ONDA.

 ONDA relies on OVH cloud infrastructure and GAEL systems ENS (Elastic node Server).
 The ENS allows data to be retrieved from the data source, stored and ingested in a database.
 The access to data is easy thanks to a logical path.

-The Sentinel-1, Sentinel-2, Sentinel-3, Envisat, Landsat-8, the Copernicus Services land and marine are already available on ONDA.
-In February 2019, the Sentinel-5p and the Copernicus Services atmosphere will also be available.
+The Sentinel-1, Sentinel-2, Sentinel-3, Envisat, Landsat-8, the Copernicus Services land, marine and atmosphere are already available on ONDA.
+In May 2019, the Sentinel-5p will also be available.

 Each product type can be supported by ONDA DIAS thanks to the related addons developed by GAEL systems.
 The addons allow the ingestion, the dissemination and the browsing of those products.